handcrafted/handcrafted-rounded-corners/README.markdown

 ##Setup

-1. Copy `_rounded_corners.sass` into your Compass supported project
+1. Copy `_border-radius.sass` into your Compass supported project
-2. Use Compass's @import method to import `_rounded_corners.sass` into your style-sheet
+2. Use Compass's @import method to import `_border-radius.sass` into your style-sheet
 3. Enjoy!